rtmark

 • In total, you paid £45 in trading commissions to Coinbase

 Make no mistake about it – paying a commission of 1.5% to trade cryptocurrencies in the UK is considered expensive.
 Crucially, most of the cryptocurrency trading sites that we recommend allow you to trade without paying a single penny in commission.
-This includes platforms like eToro, Plus500, and even old-school platform IG!
+This includes platforms like Plus500, and even old-school platform IG!

 Spreads